justinmahar/react-ig-embed/README.md

 ## Props

-All props for the React `blockquote` element are supported.
+All props for the React `div` element are supported.

 In addition, the following props are supported: